nairutyaiitp/fineprints-rag-app/readme.md

-# Project Proposal Assistant (Hobglobin Take-Home Assignment)
+# Project Proposal Assistant :

 This is a lightweight, production-style MVP designed to help users **generate project proposal summaries** and **interactively query PDF documents** using a Retrieval-Augmented Generation (RAG) pipeline powered by the **Gemini API**.